frmichel/sparql-micro-service/deployment/docker/README.md

 ## Accessing HTML desciption, services description and shapes graph

 The Docker images also support micro-services configured with a [service description](../../doc/02-config.md#configuration-with-a-sparql-service-description-file) file.

-In the example services, this is the case of `flickr/getPhotosByTag_sd`.
-You can then test the HTML documentation generation by entering the following URL in your web browser: http://localhost/service/flickr/getPhotosByTag_sd/
+Accessing http://localhost/service/ will display the auto-generated services index page.
 Note that the first time it is accessed, the page will take a few seconds to load as Corese performs some lazy initialization.

-Also, accessing http://localhost/service/ will show the auto-generated services index page.
+In the example services, this will show `flickr/getPhotosByTag_sd`.
+You can test the HTML documentation generation by entering the following URL in your web browser: http://localhost/service/flickr/getPhotosByTag_sd/

 You can also look up the URIs of the service description and shapes graphs directly, using your web browser or curl e.g.:
 ```